wxguy/wxguy.github.io/_posts/2022-05-01-creating-personal-blog-powered-by-github-jekyll-and-asciidoc-for-free.md

 The documentation section of this theme is pretty good.
 It is recommended that you read [write new post](https://chirpy.cotes.page/posts/write-a-new-post/) and [text and typography](https://chirpy.cotes.page/posts/text-and-typography/) pages before writing your first blog post.
 You need to spend some time to ensure to make all the corrections properly.

+> Please view your post changes in Google Chrome or Chromium.
+On my system Firefox did not display the site properly.
+It is also recommanded to review the generated site on *`Private`* mode to ensure that cookies and cache files are not creating an issue.
+{: .prompt-warning }